gliology/mind-the-gap/README.md

 nix run github:gliology/mind-the-gap
 ```

-## Implementation details
+While this is a great way to test functionality, it is strongly recommended to use an airgapped environment for any production level keys.

+## How to develop

+The mind-the-gap flake also includes a full development environment including `rust-analyser` and `rustfmt`, which can be accessed via `nix develop`.

-### Mnemonic to OpenPGP primary and subkeys
+### Mnemonic to primary and subkeys

-While the project was inspired by the cryptography used in bitcoin and substrate, we ended up switching to argon2id for our key derivation function.
+While the project was inspired by the key derivation cryptography used in bitcoin and substrate, we ended up switching to `argon2id` for our key derivation function.
 This tools generates and accept only 24 word seeds, which is equivalent to 256bits of entropy (and 8 bits of checksum).
-All keys are derived from this root entropy through multiple rounds of argon2id using the recommended parameters for memory constraint environments.
+All keys are derived from this root entropy through multiple rounds of `argon2id` using the recommended parameters for memory constraint environments.

-The salt is always set to at least `MINDTHEGAP256HDKD` and optional followed by an additional context like a password, subkey ids, app or key identifiers:
+The salt is always set to at least `MINDTHEGAP256HDKD` and optionally followed by an additional context like a password, (sub-)key or application identifiers:

 ```
 256-bit mnemonic seed/